Xtreme Reading Fidelity (FI)

 My coach, Janet, has been a great support.
 She is always encouraging me.
 If I struggle with even the smallest item, she has suggestions of ways to improve and fix it.
 I love all the resources that she is constantly sharing to help my year go smoothly.
 I don't think I could get through all the strategies without the support from my coach!

-loftonls About 3 years ago
+loftonls Almost 4 years ago